Gamora is a Marvel Comics character created by Jim Starlin, first showing up in Strange Tales #180 (dated June 1975).

 - Is That What They're Calling It Now?: Why, yes, she does have "operational knowledge" of Richard Rider.

 - Last of Her Kind: Last of the Zen Whoberians.
 Or, she will be.
-Either way, she's not concerned about it, at all.
+Either way, she's not concerned about it, not about being the last.
+If she comes across one of the people responsible for her being the last though, she'll show a great deal of care.

 - Laughing Mad: Gamora really, really hates the Universal Church of Truth.
 When stuck on one of their worlds, facing an army of their best troops, she just slaughtered her way through them, the ones who survived what happened after would recount she'd been laughing.